-Paratriathletes Bill Chaffey and Emily Tapp will be the first nominations onto the Australian team for next year’s 2018 Commonwealth Games following outstanding performances in today’s first World Paratriathlon Series race on the Gold Coast.
+Para-triathletes Bill Chaffey and Emily Tapp will be the first nominations onto the Australian team for next year’s 2018 Commonwealth Games, following outstanding performances in today’s (10 April) first World Para-triathlon Series race on the Gold Coast, QLD.

-Chaffey, a Gold Coast local, finished second to Netherlands Paralympic gold medallist Jetze Plat in the PT Hand Cycle class in the WPS event while Canberra-based Northern Territorian, Tapp won the same class for females.
+Five-time world champion Chaffey, a Gold Coast local, finished second to Paralympic gold medallist Jetze Plat (NED) in the men’s PTHC, while Canberra-based Tapp won the women’s PTHC.

-Both will be nominated by Triathlon Australia to the Commonwealth Games Association for the Gold Coast 2018 Games, when paratriathlon debuts at the Games, starting on April 4 next year.
+Both will be nominated by Triathlon Australia to the Commonwealth Games Association for the 2018 Games, where Para-triathlon will make its debut.

-Chaffey, the man who has been the flagship for the sport of Paratriathlon since winning his first paratriathlon World title on the Gold Coast in 2009 was fourth in Rio and has returned to Australia determined to qualify for a home Commonwealth Games.
+Chaffey, the man who has been the flagship for the sport of Para-triathlon since winning his first world title on the Gold Coast in 2009, was fourth at the Rio 2016 Paralympic Games, and has returned to Australia determined to qualify for a home Commonwealth Games.

-“It would have been nice to have won the race but realistically I didn’t think I was in the same field as Jetze (Plat), who is from the Netherlands.
+“It would have been nice to have won the race, but realistically, I didn’t think I was in the same field as Jetze.

 “I was the first Aussie home from Australia and the Commonwealth nations, so I get the spot.

-Chaffey’s team mates Nic Beveridge and Scott Crowley were fifth and eighth respectively.
-Australia can have two nominations for the Games team, with the second position up to the discretion of selectors and will be finalized early next year.
+Chaffey’s teammates Nic Beveridge and Scott Crowley were fifth and eighth respectively.
+Australia can have two nominations for the Games team, with the second position up to the discretion of selectors.
+This will be finalised early next year.

-For 25-year-old Tapp, born in Katherine, educated in Queensland and who now calls the ACT home, to take the first nomination for Gold Coast 2018 is a dream come true after her nightmare of 2017, when she was forced out of the Rio team after suffering burns to her legs.
+For 25-year-old Tapp, born in Katherine, NT, educated in Queensland, and who now calls the ACT home, to take the first nomination for Gold Coast 2018 is a dream come true after a nightmare 2016, when she was forced to withdraw from the 2016 Australian Paralympic athletics team after sustaining burns to her legs.

-She has since linked up with a new coach in Canberra, 2004 South African triathlon Olympian Megan Hall and expert wheelchair racing coach Fred Periac – with her eyes set on making the Games team.
+She has since linked up with two coaches – 2004 South African triathlon Olympian Megan Halll and expert wheelchair racing coach Fred Periac.

-“Making the Commonwealth Games is so surreal; it is the cherry on the cake after the events of last year.
-I am really looking forward to having a great season of training just as hard and prepping.
+“Making the Commonwealth Games is so surreal,” Tapp said.
+“It is the cherry on the cake after the events of last year.
+I am really looking forward to having a great season of training just as hard.

-And when asked how long it took to get over the disappointment of missing Rio Tapp said: “Today….can I say today…it’s on-going really and I’m trying to use that experience and channel it in to something better.”
+When asked how long it took to get over the disappointment of missing Rio, Tapp said: “Today.
+Can I say today?
+It’s ongoing really, and I’m trying to use that experience and channel it into something better.”

-Gold Coast local Sarah Tait was third with American Mary Ann Callahan taking home the silver.
+Gold Coast local Tait was third in the women’s PTHC, with American Mary Ann Callahan taking home the silver.

 By Triathlon Australia